 Chromosome V is lost spontaneously in S cerevisiae at a rate of 2-8 x 10-6 cell generations [11].

-prob1 event=# generations(μ1*(-μ)(# generations-1)

-prob2 events=# generations*μ2*(1-μ)2098

-prob>2 events=1-1-μ2100-2100*μ(1-μ)2099

-pro 2 or more events (separate events, ie monosomy and trisomy, two trisomies)

-1 – prob(0) – prob (1)

-1 – ( 1-u)^2100 – 2100 * u(1-u)^2099

-= 1- (54/93) - .3158 = 0.104 expect 9 lines that have >1 event

-Average rate of events per chromosome: 4 would expect this for every chromosome but don’t get that, also implies selection against certain aneuploid chromosomes

 Segmental Duplications Arose x% of the time

 Are the segmental duplications where you would expect them to be? (i.e. the ratios?)